bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Cloudy
+- Rain
-- 96% humidity
+- 98% humidity
-- 10 mph wind
+- 11 mph wind
 - 100% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
-- 0.03 inches of rain in the past 24 hours
+- 0.06 inches of rain in the past 24 hours
-- 0.29 inches of rain expected in the next 48 hours
+- 0.26 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>